Amlodipine (as besilate) and atorvastatin (as calcium trihydrate) tablets

 What is in this leaflet

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Cadivast against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Cadivast against the benefits they expect it will have for you.

 What Cadivast is used for